adimishra1/AlmanacScraper/README.md

 * After use, deactivate the virtualenv using `deactivate`.

 All list of data will be created, containing csv files of each states.
 By default, the starting and ending dates are 1st January 1998, and 2nd January 1998.

+## Note
+For Parallel Processing, please use `sidpr.py`, `tapaaspr.py` and `biswapr.py`.
+Please set the value of PROCS, to reasonable number as you consider the value according to specs of computer.